Dental Implants — Dunwoody, GA

 The timeline for dental implants can vary quite a bit from patient to patient depending on their particular situation.
 For example, replacing just one tooth with an implant for a patient who has a healthy jawbone may just take 3-6 months, while a case involving multiple implants and a full denture might take closer to a year.
 Dr. Rodgers or Dr. Hughes can give you a much more definitive timeline once you come to see him for an in-person consultation.

 Fortunately, no!
 Thanks to modern techniques and local anesthetic, most implant patients describe feeling a little pressure during the placement procedure, but no pain.
 A little tenderness and swelling in the treatment area are common afterward, but these symptoms are usually minor and can be adequately managed with over-the-counter medications like ibuprofen.

 Yes, but you’ll be asked to stop smoking a few weeks before and after the procedure to ensure your mouth is healthy enough for the placement surgery and that healing goes quickly.
-Over the long-term, smoking dramatically increases the risk that a dental implant will fail, so it’s best if a patient quits altogether.
+Smoking dramatically increases the risk that a dental implant will fail, both in the short-term and long-term, so it’s best if a patient quits tobacco altogether.
 We know this is easier said than done, and we can offer resources to make this process as stress-free as possible!

 While we generally will not recommend dental implants for patients who are still growing (i.e. children and teens), there is actually no upper age limit for dental implants.
 As long as someone’s gums, jawbone, and overall health are in decent shape, then they are a viable candidate to get dental implants.